Blockade of Germany (1939–1945): Intensification of the blockade

 The British Supreme War Council met in London on 28 March to discuss ways to intensify the blockade.
 According to The Economist, in April 1940 the war was costing the UK£5m per day out of total government expenditure of £6.5 – 7m per day.
 This was during the phoney war, before the fighting on land and air had begun.
 The Prime Minister said that, while it was out of the question to purchase all exportable surpluses, concentration on certain selected commodities such as minerals, fats and oil could have a useful effect, and announced a deal for Britain to acquire the entire export surplus of whale oil from Norway.
 Later Britain signed the Anglo-Swiss Trade Deal, and negotiations for war trade agreements were also concluded with Sweden, Norway, Iceland, Belgium, the Netherlands, and Denmark.
 Commercial agreements were negotiated with Spain, Turkey, and Greece, aimed at limiting material to Germany.

 Chamberlain also indicated that steps were being taken to stop the Swedish iron ore trade, and a few days later the Norwegian coast was mined in Operation Wilfred.
-But perhaps the most important measure taken at this time was the setting up of the Special Operations Executive (SOE) As Professor William MacKenzie recounts in his book The Secret History, the official government history of the organisation written in 1946 with access to SOE files later destroyed, but classified until 2000, its origins go back to March 1939 following the German invasion of Czechoslovakia.
+But perhaps the most important measure taken at this time was the setting up of the Special Operations Executive (SOE).
+SOE's origins go back to March 1939 following the German invasion of Czechoslovakia.
 It was set up by Lord Halifax with funding from the Secret Vote authorised by Prime Minister Chamberlain.
 In July 1940 Winston Churchill asked the Lord President (Neville Chamberlain) to define its structure and the document held at Kew CAB66/1 Extract 2 thereafter became known as the Charter of SOE.
 This Charter also defined the relationship of various organs of state including the security and police services with one another and initially the minister was the new Minister of Economic Warfare Hugh Dalton.
 Though very few people knew of it at the time, the new organisation, the earlier version of which carried out the attempt to dynamite the Iron Gate on the Danube, marked a new direction in the Economic War that would pay dividends later on, providing vital intelligence on potential strategic targets for the offensive bomber campaigns that came later in the war.
 There were turf wars from time to time with SIS who did not want to risk sources being compromised by SOE sabotage of enemy targets.